rmittal1421/Pizza-Cluster/README.md

 	* Easy Payment option (Debit/Credit).
 * Real Time Tracking:
 	* User can check the status of his order in real time.
 	* User would be able to track the delivery person using Google maps.

+#### Techical information

+Languages : Ruby on Rails and Javascript
+Database : Ruby Active Record and MySQL
+Frontend : Bootsrap
+Backend: Ruby on Rails

 ##### Git Lab:
 &ensp;&ensp;https://csil-git1.cs.surrey.sfu.ca/kla121/cmpt276.git